mbauhardt/docker-playground/hadoop/README.md

 We defined the hostname `hadoopbox`.
 Why?
 Because we have hardcoded hadoop config files - [core-site.xml](conf/hadoop/core-site.xml) - which refers to this name.
-I recommend to put this name including the IP of the started container into your `/etc/hosts`.
+I recommend to put this name including the IP of the started container into your `/etc/hosts` if you want to access hadoop from your client machine.
 To figure out how the IP address of the hadoop container is execute

     $ docker inspect hadoop-2.6.0-container | grep IPAddress